jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 into a particular namespace.
-If you'd like to upgrade your kubernetes deployment (say, by changing the amount of RAM that each user should get), then you can change the helm chart, then re-deploy it to your kubernetes cluster.
+If you'd like to upgrade your kubernetes deployment (say, by changing the amount of RAM that each user should get), then you can change the helm chart, then re-deploy it to your Kubernetes cluster.
 This generates a new version of the release.

 JupyterHub